Stacey Dash Splits From Fourth Husband After Two Years Of Marriage

 Dash herself addressed her following about her arrest via Twitter.

 This marks Dash’s fourth marriage and divorce.
-Previously, she was married to producer Brian Lovell, Sports Logistics CEO James Maby, actor Emmanuel Xuereb.
-She has a 16-year-old daughter, Lola, with Lovell, and a 28-year-old son, Austin from a previous relationship with her ex-boyfriend songwriter and actor Christopher Williams.
+Previously, she was married to producer Brian Lovell, Sports Logistics CEO James Maby, and actor Emmanuel Xuereb.
+She has a 16-year-old daughter, Lola, with Lovell, and a 28-year-old son, Austin, from a previous relationship with her ex-boyfriend songwriter and actor Christopher Williams.